encleciro/EnekoClemente/content/authors/admin/_index.md

   - name: Department of Business Administration

 # Short bio (end‑of‑post author card)
-bio: My research spans bilevel mixed‑integer optimisation, learning & online optimisation, and dynamic assortment planning.
+bio: My research interest sits the intersection of learning, optimization, and game theory.
+My goal is to design algorithms that make decisions in interactive and uncertain environments.
+On the application side, I apply these ideas to revenue management, with a focus on assortment planning.

 # ---------  SOCIAL LINKS  (add/remove as needed)  ---------------
 # Download extra SVGs to assets/media/icons/ if you need a custom one